Stella Jean leaves Milan Fashion Week for lack of inclusion - ExBulletin

 He noted that two WAMI designers from previous seasons were showcasing collections during Milan Fashion Week, which runs from February 21-27.

-Additionally, the chamber added to the fashion week calendar the inaugural edition of the Black Carpet Awards recognizing the achievements of minorities in Italian society, and hosted another diversity initiative from the magazine’s owner and editor.
-American White, Teneshia Carr.
+In addition, the chamber has added the inaugural edition of the Black Carpet Awards to the fashion week calendar. recognizing the achievements of minorities in Italian society, and welcoming another diversity initiative from US-based owner and editor of White magazine, Teneshia Carr.

 Jean accused the chamber of dramatically reducing her support for WAMI after she gave an impassioned speech about the personal price she paid for speaking out against racial injustice in Italy during a parade last September.